Dominant Liverpool beat Real Madrid 2-0 to top Champions League

 "We dominated the game, we deserved this."

-The result continued boss Arne Slot’s scintillating start at Liverpool, who as well as their 100 per cent Champions League record also sit top of the Premier League by eight points.
+The result continued boss Arne Slot’s scintillating start at Liverpool.
+Besides their 100 per cent Champions League record, the team also sits top of the Premier League by eight points.

 HISTORY